sensu/sensu-docs-legacy/source/docs/0.23/checks.md

 - `:::disk.warning:::` would be replaced with a [custom attribute][24] called `warning` nested inside of a JSON hash called `disk`

-#### Command token alternate values
+#### Command token default values

-Command token alternate values can be used as a fallback in the event that no a [command token client attribute][25] is not provided by the [client definition][16].
-Command token alternate values are separated by a pipe character (`|`), and can be used to provide a "default values" for clients that are missing the declared token attribute.
+Command token default values can be used as a fallback in the event that no a [command token client attribute][25] is not provided by the [client definition][16].
+Command token default values are separated by a pipe character (`|`), and can be used to provide a "fallback value" for clients that are missing the declared token attribute.

-##### Examples {#command-token-alternate-values}
+##### Examples {#command-token-default-values}

 - `:::url|https://sensuapp.org:::` would be replaced with a [custom attribute][24] called `url`.
-If no such attribute called `url` is included in the client definition, the alternate (or default) value of `https://sensuapp.org` will be used.
+If no such attribute called `url` is included in the client definition, the default (or fallback) value of `https://sensuapp.org` will be used.

-_NOTE: if a command token alternate value is not provided (i.e. as a default value), and the Sensu client definition does not have a matching [command token client attribute][25], a [check result][4] indicating unmatched tokens will be published for the check execution (e.g.: `"Unmatched command tokens:
+_NOTE: if a command token default value is not provided (i.e. as a fallback value), and the Sensu client definition does not have a matching [command token client attribute][25], a [check result][4] indicating unmatched tokens will be published for the check execution (e.g.: `"Unmatched command tokens: